CyberbuildLab/StudentProjectAllocation/README.md

 ## TODO:
 - [x] Check one last time that the process for conducting the optimisation and reporting its results works correctly
 - [x] Ensure all the files are outputted in one place in a logical naming/order.
+- [x] Merge student-related spreadsheet into one spreadsheet (with multiple tabs) and same for supervisor spreadsheet.
+This way, the input will include just 3 spreadsheets.
 - [ ] Add `Example Data\` folder including all Input spreadsheets.
 - [ ] Adjust ranking value if students don't give exactly 5 Preferred Topics, 3 Subject Areas and 3 project Types (not critical)
 - [ ] Automate the Reader Allocation process